Wikidata/Wikidata-Toolkit/wdtk-examples/README.md

 functions that download and process the site links information for a given project.
 This example shows how to use this functionality.

+#### ClassPropertyUsageExample.java ####

+This advanced program analyses the use of properties and classes on Wikidata, and creates output that can be used in the [Miga data browser](http://migadv.com/).
+You can see the result online at http://tools.wmflabs.org/wikidata-exports/miga/.
+The program is slightly more complex, involving several processing steps and additional code for formatting output for CSV files.

 #### RdfSerializationExample.java ####

 This program creates a range of RDF exports.
 It will be replaced in the future by a